kgrid-demos/cpic-demo/readme.md

 1. Download the latest CPIC Kit *cpic-kit.zip* from GitHub, [GitHub CPIC Kit Release](https://github.com/kgrid-demos/cpic-kit/releases/latest).
 1. Unzip cpic-kit.zip to a directory of your choice.
-For example to create a cpic-kit directory in my projects directory
 1. Via a terminal interface navigate to the *cpic_kit* directory and install the kit

-For example:
+For example to create a cpic-kit directory in my projects directory and install the kit:
 ```bash
 unzip cpic-kit.zip -d /Users/me/projects
 cd /Users/me/projects/cpic-kit
 npm install
 ```

 The install process is downloading the KGrid applications (library and activator) and loading the CPIC Knowledge Objects into the system.